 Introduction to Research at AOP

 The Armagh Observatory and Planetarium provides a strong, positive image of Northern Ireland on the international stage.
 Members of its research staff play a full role in the international astronomical community.
-They publish their research in international refereed journals, present their results at international conferences, assess grant and research proposals on behalf of external funding agencies, review scientific papers and edit international academic journals. and serve on committees of bodies such as the:
+They publish their research in international refereed journals, present their results at international conferences, assess grant and research proposals on behalf of external funding agencies, review scientific papers and edit international academic journals.
+Our researchers also serve on committees of bodies such as the:

 In addition, staff have access to world-class international facilities provided through the Science & Technology Facility Council (STFC) and UK Government subscriptions and bilateral agreements, or collaborations involving individual researchers.
 Staff regularly obtain telescope time on international facilities, including the Dunn Solar Telescope at Sacramento Peak Observatory, the Goode Solar Telescope at Big Bear Solar Observatory, the Mopra radio telescope in Australia, the ESO Very Large Telescope and 18 various spacecraft missions (such as SoHO, SDO, Hinode, Stereo, Swift, XMM-Newton and the Hubble Space Telescope).
 Furthermore, through our membership of the UK SALT Consortium (UKSC), AOP's researchers have access to the 11-metre diameter Southern African Large Telescope (SALT) located at the Sutherland Observatory, South Africa.